Veltronic/FarsiPulse/README.md

 This project is released under the MIT License.
 See the LICENSE file for more details.

 Acknowledgments
-We extend our gratitude to Soheil Tehranipour for providing the Snappfood Persian Sentiment Analysis dataset and to the HooshvareLab team for their pre-trained Persian BERT model.
+We extend our gratitude to Soheil Tehranipour for providing the Snappfood Persian Sentiment Analysis dataset.